br0nco640k/Bard-Diva/README.md

 - On Wayland run `python play.py wayland` or `./play.py wayland` instead

-- Switch back to FFXIV, and rock out
+- Switch back to FFXIV, and rock out.
+The song will start playing after the user selectable delay timer.

 #### New features: